jamen/lazy-o/README.md

 // => 6
 ```

-This will also still output your values, unaffected by the ignored methods.
+This will still passed your values, unaffected by the ignored ones.

 ## License